MaoZiming/papers/3-storage-systems/38-gfs.md

 * When the master receives snapshot requests, it revokes outstanding lease on the chunks that is about to snapshot.
 Any subsequent write to that chunk requires an interaction with the master.
 * Master logs the snapshot operation to disk.
 * Upon a new write, copy the replica on the same chunkserver, and then update the metadata with the new chunk handle.
+* The first time a client wants to write to a chunk C after the snapshot operation, it sends a request to the master to find the current lease holder.
+It defers replying to the client request and instead picks a new chunk handle C'.
+It then asks each chunkserver that has a current replica of C to create a new chunk called C'.
+Data is copied locally and not over the network.
+  * The master then grants one of the replicas a lease on the new chunk C' and replies to the client, which can write the chunk normally.

 ## Stale replica
 * Detect stale replica with version number.